Part 6 of a series on toxic technology.

 Digital leaders must demand change to how they are governed.
 It won’t be easy – traditional governance inherits its language and structure from long-established accountancy practices.
 But good accountancy is not at odds with more flexible, continuous and adaptive governance – it’s just an uncomfortable fit right now.

-Sign up for the next instalment
+Sign up for future instalments

-The next part of this series will be published soon.
 Sign up for email updates below.